• Skip to primary navigation

 When to add acid (wine, lemon or vinegar):

-Add the acid after you add the tempered cream and before you add the slurry.
+Incorporate the acid after you temper the cream and before you stir in the thickening slurry.

 WHY?

-If you add the acid to the mushroom cream sauce after you add the slurry, the high acidity will break down the slurry (the thickening agent), resulting in a thinner, broken sauce.
+If you add acid to the mushroom cream sauce after you stir in the thickening slurry, the high acidity will break down the slurry (the thickening agent), resulting in a thinner, broken sauce.

-Do not add cold cream to the mixture
+Do not pour cold cream to the mixture

-If you add cold cream, you run the risk of the sauce breaking.
-Instead, you'll want to "temper" it before adding it to the mushrooms.
+If you put refrigerator- cold cream into your mixture, you run the risk of the sauce breaking.
+Instead, you’ll want to “temper” it before adding it to the mushrooms.

-To temper, put the cream into a measuring cup and add two tablespoons of warm broth.
-Stir this mixture well, then add it to the mushrooms.
+To temper, put the cream into a measuring cup and stir in two tablespoons of warm broth.
+Stir this mixture well, then pour it into to the mushroom mixture.

 How to Temper Cream